 The logic is simple.
 Rural areas lack OB/GYNs.
 Working mothers can't schedule a Pap smear between meetings and school pickup.
 Telemedicine fixes that.
 It sounds like a no-brainer.

-The Triple Threat: Three Systems Colliding at Once
+Three Systems Colliding at Once

 1. HIPAA Privacy and the New Reproductive Health Rule

-The 2024 HIPAA modifications created a new "prohibition on use or disclosure" of protected health information related to reproductive health.
+The 2024 HIPAA modifications created a new prohibition on use or disclosure of protected health information related to reproductive health.
 If an employee uses your telemedicine platform for a miscarriage, an IUD insertion, or fertility treatment, that data is quarantined.
 You can't access it, even in de-identified form, through standard claims reporting.

 But most telemedicine vendors aren't built to isolate this data.
 They share aggregated utilization reports with your TPA.
-That data, even if stripped of names, may still be considered "linked" if it includes dates of service, zip codes, or billing codes that trace back to a specific reproductive health event.
+That data, even stripped of names, may still be considered "linked" if it includes dates of service, zip codes, or billing codes that trace back to a specific reproductive health event.

-If your stop-loss carrier reviews your claims and pulls that data-and you didn't know you couldn't share it-you've violated the Privacy Rule.
-The fine?
-Up to $50,000 per occurrence.
+If your stop-loss carrier reviews your claims and pulls that data—and you didn't know you couldn't share it—you've violated the Privacy Rule.
+The fine: up to $50,000 per occurrence.
 In a self-funded plan with 500 employees, that's catastrophic.

 2. ERISA Fiduciary Duty: The "Better, Cheaper, Faster" Trap